gabie-uy/The-Origins-of-HTML/TheOriginsOfHTML_Notes.md

 Makes the value for going up or down a number by 2.

-a max and min attribute can be used to set how high or low this input can go:
+A max and min attribute can be used to set how high or low this input can go:

     <input type="number" min="1" max="42">